Recruitment Trade Secrets: What are a MSP, VMS and Master Supplier, and How Do They Affect Travelers?Posted On November 10, 2015

 As a Master Supplier ourselves at Cirrus, we only work with MSPs that we feel confident about.
 As long as travelers are putting their trust in us, we will only submit them with MSPs or direct contracts with organizations we trust.
 When working with a recruiter, take a moment to ask about the nature of the position – is it through an MSP or VMS?
 What is the reputation of this provider?
 Knowledge is power.

 Having a diverse group of business, whether VMS, MSP or direct contract, is what can make a successful staffing firm.
-Transparency about the overall process to all parties involved is what can make a great staffing firm.
+Transparency about the overall process to all parties involved is what can make for the best travel nurse company.
 That’s what we aim to do at Cirrus!

 Advantages to travelers